 Additionally, the 2012 federal Recovery Strategy for the Woodland Caribou included an important deadline.
 It called for the provinces to release their own range plans for the recovery of caribou herds on their respective provincial lands.
 The original deadline for the completion of these reports was October 2017, however this date has come and gone and most provinces are still nowhere close to meeting this deadline.

 In fact, between 2012 and 2017, the habitat condition in the majority of Canadian caribou ranges actually declined instead of improved.
 Alberta was one of the provinces that did not complete their required plan by the deadline.
 When Alberta finally released a plan, it was not specific to each range plan but was rather a draft plan, setting out some of the overall goals for caribou range planning in the province.
 You can find the draft plan here.
-As of mid 2020, the provincial government has not yet released any final range plans.
+As of early 2021, the provincial government has not yet released any final range plans.

 Throughout the planning process, the provinces including Alberta have brought up some of the difficulties associated with the job of range planning.
 They argue that caribou ranges are large and that any areas currently supporting important industrial development cannot be easily protected.
 Many provinces have stated that the undoubtedly complicated feat of developing detailed caribou range plans, prohibited them from meeting their 2017 deadline.